horde/base/doc/SECURITY.rst

 ``session.entropy_file`` and ``session.entropy_length`` to appropriate values.

 Horde will encrypt the user credentials before storing them in the session.
-Thus, a compromised sessions will not reveal the user's stored credentials.
+Thus, a compromised session will not reveal the user's stored credentials.

 Default database passwords